karlmutch/karlmutch/README.md

 - ⚡ Fun fact: ...
 -->

-Currently working on [StudioML and LEAF AI platform layer](https://github.com/leaf-ai/studio-go-runner) as well as other commercial and private projects.
-My [LinkedIn profile is also available](https://linkedin.com/in/karlmutch).
+Currently working on [StudioML, and the LEAF AI platform layer](https://github.com/leaf-ai/studio-go-runner) as well as other commercial and private projects.
+My projects are using Istio with gRPC, Kubernetes (GPU) for ML, Go.
+[LinkedIn](https://linkedin.com/in/karlmutch).
+I have worked on platforms for for ML infrastructure and MLOps, IoT, Speech recognition, and genome sequencing.

 <table><tr><td valign="top" width="100%">